FriarDevTeam/theFriar/README.md

 <<<<<<< HEAD
-SmallChange (SMC) - a 'faster' version of Litecoin which also uses scrypt as a proof of work scheme and is intended for microtransactions.
+Friar (SMC) - a 'faster' version of Litecoin which also uses scrypt as a proof of work scheme and is intended for microtransactions.
  - 15 seconds block targets: beat that MinCoin! ;)
  - 42 007 680 total coins